rackerlabs/docs-core-infra-user-guide/cloud_config/compute/cloud_servers_product_concepts/metadata/set_metadata.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setting and updating metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To set or change metadata on a Cloud Server, use the *nova meta* command with the action *set*, and provide the Cloud Server ID and key/value pair you want to set or update::
+To set or change metadata on a Cloud Server, use the ``nova meta`` command with the action ``set``, and provide the Cloud Server ID and key/value pair you want to set or update::

     $ nova meta 191ecc6d-a4aa-4cdd-979f-536c55857c90 set useful-key=useful-value

-Your custom metadata will appear when you do a "show" on your server.
+Your custom metadata will appear when you do a ``show`` on your server.
 Here's an abbreviated example::

     $ nova show 191ecc6d-a4aa-4cdd-979f-536c55857c90